anthonyrisinger/cga/9/cga+11.md

 The challenge of integration becomes clear when tracking the same physical quantity across different mathematical frameworks.
 Angular momentum manifests as a cross product $\mathbf{L} = \mathbf{r} \times \mathbf{p}$ in classical mechanics, yet appears as matrices satisfying the commutation relations $[L_i, L_j] = i\hbar\epsilon_{ijk}L_k$ in quantum formulations.
 While these representations encode identical physics, their mathematical structures seem unrelated—one geometric, one algebraic.
 Geometric algebra provides a bridge: both emerge as different manifestations of the same bivector $L = \mathbf{r} \wedge \mathbf{p}$, revealing the underlying geometric unity without diminishing the computational advantages each specialized form provides in its domain.

 This chapter examines how geometric algebra provides an alternative architectural approach to physics computations—not as a replacement for established methods, but as a unifying framework that can reduce conversion overhead and reveal algebraic relationships between disparate formalisms.
-We'll analyze the engineering tradeoffs explicitly: where GA reduces code complexity at the cost of computational overhead, and where hybrid approaches yield practical benefits.
+The engineering tradeoffs are analyzed explicitly: where GA reduces code complexity at the cost of computational overhead, and where hybrid approaches yield practical benefits.

 #### The Representation Fragmentation Problem